|about this guide.

 the master account simply serves as a global login and information point for any and all rounds you may be participating in. you'll find information such as the number of reserved turns your master account currently holds, the number of refered accounts and turns pending from those referals, and a variety of other statistical information. the master account also holds your reserved and primary character name. this name is reserved for your use alone: no identity theft so long as you operate as this name. you may join rounds as any name you choose (assuming it is not reserved, and is still available for that round), but your primary name will forever remain tied to this account.

-get 1,000 turns credited to your master account reserves for each genuine account created from your referal link! you may note 'turns pending' in reference to some of those turns: these turns credit 14 days after the account has been created. this is in place to help eliminate abuse of the referal program, as well as allow the system ample time to filter bogus/abusive accounts out. please note that abuse of the referal program will lead to the removal of your account.
+get 1,000 turns credited to your master account reserves (and 500 to the account you refer) for each genuine account created from your referal link! you may note 'turns pending' in reference to some of those turns: these turns credit 14 days after the account has been created. this is in place to help eliminate abuse of the referal program, as well as allow the system ample time to filter bogus/abusive accounts out. please note that abuse of the referal program will lead to the removal of your account.

 simple enough, you're a pimp, managing and expanding your stable of hoes and boys to handle the world that comes with it. the game moves and plays logicaly: the happier your stable the more it makes and grows. the more on the street, the more you get. the better equiped, the better to handle aggression.

 |how to play.